What Is Facilities Management (CAFM): When to Use It, Why, and How

 - Gas, plumbing, and heating maintenance

-What Are Soft FM Services?
+What Are Soft Facilities Management Services?

 Soft facilities management services are not necessarily required by law and can be added or removed.
 These services typically ensure a building is pleasant and comfortable for its occupants.
 Soft FM services include: